Ludwig Georg Courvoisier: Medicine

-In 1890, Courvoisier published the book Casuistisch-statistische Beiträge zur Pathologie und Chirurgie der Gallenwege, a manual on biliary surgery in which he introduced the medical sign known as Courvoisier's law.
+Courvoisier was a pioneer in surgeries pertaining to the biliary tract.
+In 1890, he published the book Casuistisch-statistische Beiträge zur Pathologie und Chirurgie der Gallenwege, a manual on biliary surgery in which he introduced the medical sign known as Courvoisier's law, which states that painless enlargement of the gallbladder is not likely to be caused by gallstones.

 Entomology

-Courvoisier was an entomologist most interested in the Lycaenidae.
+Courvoisier first developed an interest in entomology and botany as a young child when his family lived in Malta.
+As an entomologist, he was most interested in the Lycaenidae.
 His entomological works include: